akashnag/ash/README.md

 ## Installation

+*Note: Instructions provided here are for Debian/Ubuntu based systems.
+For your distribution, you may need to issue different instructions to install the necessary packages.*

 ### Prerequisites

-You need certain packages and Python 3 itself to download **ash**, as there are no prebuilt binaries available yet.
-Instructions for Ubuntu:
+You need certain packages and Python 3 itself to run **ash** on your system, as there are no prebuilt binaries available yet.

 ```bash
 $ sudo apt install git